annakins/Skyrim/Follower Lines.md

 ## Player Death Reactions
 - Create a new quest.
 Name it prefix + `PlayerDeathQuest`.
 - This is what I have, but your conditions will be different.
-What I have here, it's just checking for if the followers I've made are recruited.
+Here, the quest is just checking if my followers are currently in my party.
 - ![img](https://imgur.com/ChxYpcM.png)
 - Let's make a scene in your **FollowQuest**.
 - Since we covered scenes briefly in the *Bleedout* example, I'll simply show what the player death reaction scene would look like:
 - ![img](https://imgur.com/JWOIaQS.png)
 - There's nothing to add in the Papyrus fragments, so let's proceed.
 - Let's go back to your ***PlayerDeathQuest***.
-- Go into the Alias tab, and add one for the player.
+- Go into the Alias tab, and add an alias and script for the player.
 - ![img](https://imgur.com/clo8Mx0.png)
 - Here's the script:
 ```